Lavi54/Dynamic-Stablecoin-Evaluation-Framework/Dynamic-Risk-Framework.md

 In the second step, we need to make all relevant components measurable.
 For this, we fully rely on publicly available metrics.
 Basing the evaluation framework on fundamental key metrics introduces an objective foundation to calculate the scores.
 In return, we forgo certain equally important dimensions (e.g. the team or community).
 These are more complicated to measure and thus more difficult to compare objectively.
 Hence, we postpone coverage of these aspects to a later version.

 Still, it is tricky to fully eliminate subjective assumptions.
 Despite only using public key metrics, subjectivity comes into play when weighing the scores.
 Essentially the final score of a project is decided by how well it scored per category, in combination with how much each category contributes to the overall score.
-In order for this system to be representative, and as close to the truth as possible, we have to set a clear perspective.
+For this system to be representative, and as close to the truth as possible, we have to set a clear perspective.
 While trying to strike the right balance between all components, we essentially lean more toward the perspective of stablecoin users.

 Hence, the main focus is on existing or potential risks for stablecoin holders.
 The framework is not targeted toward governance token holders, or investors of the entity issuing the stablecoin.
 Therefore, we first and foremost pay attention to components that, from our point of view, pose a risk to end users of the stablecoin.
-For example, we assume that decentralization is a important, and that centralization can pose a significant risk, hence it is slightly higher weighted than scalability.
+For example, we assume that decentralization is important, and that centralization can pose a risk.
+Hence, it is weighted slightly higher than scalability.
 But we will explain the weighting in more detail below.

-## Evaluation Framework Overview

-The review standard will assess stablecoins based on six main categories.
-The first three points are based on the stablecoin trilemma.
-Those categories aim to evaluate how well a project solves each of the three problems described in the stablecoin trilemma (see next section).

-The fourth category is used to provide an in-depth understanding of the collateral that is backing the stablecoin.
-The underlying collateral is a very important piece of the puzzle.
-It touches all three aspects of the stablecoin trilemma.
-For instance, when using centrally issued currencies as backing, it influences the decentralization ratio.
-Relying on collateral with low availability can impact the scalability of the project.
-And when using highly volatile or low-quality tokens to back the stablecoin, it can affect the price stability.

-The last category aims to provide insights into the technical quality of the protocol.
-As with all projects that rely on smart contracts, code quality and technical sophistication are very important risk vectors.
-Most hacks or exploits happen due to technical issues and unheeding security.

-As mentioned above, this risk framework aims to be as objective as possible.
-Thus, we start with a rather lean version.
-We forgo the inclusion of other relevant dimensions to prove the viability of this basic version.
-Other fundamental aspects such as team, governance, partnerships, integrations, or regulatory risks can be added in later versions.
-Furthermore, we also aim to introduce the scoring of yield-bearing synthetic stablecoin representations, such as aDAI or cUSDC for instance.
-This will require the rather extensive evaluation of the lending protocol (e.g. Aave and Compound), which is deferred to a later stage of this project.
+Before diving into the framework, we first want to be able to clearly differentiate between different categories of stablecoins.
+The classification system presented in the next section builds the basis for this.

+## Stablecoin Classification

+To facilitate the differentiation between stablecoin projects, we use a classification system.
+This will provide high-level separation and introduce subcategories for further separation.
+At the start, the framework itself will not apply the categorization and it will not differentiate between different stablecoin categories.
+As mentioned in the first section, our objective is to make stablecoins comparable.
+Thus, it is essential that the same evaluation framework is used as a basis.
+The drawback of this approach is that certain important factors that might differentiate a certain category are not measured or might not be weighted in favour of said categories.
+Later iterations of this framework can then be customized to better suit a specific category.

+In the meantime, we are going to recognize the following four stablecoins categories.

+1. **Custodial Stablecoins**

+    These are stablecoins where the assets are stored off-chain.
+Typically one centralized entity has custody of the collateral assets (examples: USDT, USDC).

+2. **Non-custodial Stablecoins**

+    This category includes all stablecoin protocols that have their collateral on-chain.
+This is typically referred to as non-custodial, meaning that the collateral is held by smart contracts (examples: DAI, LUSD, sUSD).

+3. **Algorithmic Stablecoins**

+    This category refers to fully algorithmic “stablecoins” that don’t require collateral-backing.
+Some see this as the holy grail of stablecoins.
+However, the quotation marks hint at the fact that none of these projects have achieved price stability so far (examples: AMPL, ESD)

+4. **Hybrid Stablecoins**

+    This last category encompasses projects that apply a mix of algorithmic and collateral-backed methods to create a stable asset (examples: FRAX).

+The second, third, and fourth category tiers take into consideration the collateralization ratio, the collateral type, and finally their issuer type.
+The full category overview including some examples is in the appendix at the end of this document.

-For readers already familiar with the stablecoin trilemma, we recommend skipping the next section and moving directly to the Scoring Overview.
+For readers already familiar with the stablecoin trilemma, we recommend skipping the next section and moving directly to the Evaluation Framework Overview.

 ## The Stablecoin Trilemma

+Before diving into the evaluation framework, it’s essential that the reader understands the stablecoin trilemma, as we’ll be basing the first three sections on this problem statement.

-The stablecoin trilemma describes the three problems that a stablecoin needs to solve, in order for it become a viable alternative to fiat money.
+The stablecoin trilemma describes the three problems that a stablecoin needs to solve, for it to become a viable alternative to fiat money.
 The three problems are price stability, decentralization, and scalability (capital efficiency).